Commercial Vehicles & Work Machines

 IAV can provide its customers worldwide with services that enable them to meet local emission requirements.
 Given our global international alignment, we always have our own experts on location, and can offer our customers competent advice in connection with regional requirements and applications.
 At our sites we use state-of-the-art development tools and methods.
 As experienced specialists we can take on turnkey development packages and, if required, connect our OEM customers with the right component suppliers for their project.

 We have demonstrated our proficiency in numerous volume production projects for well-known OEMs.
 As today’s powertrains already provide a very high level of efficiency, achieving further fuel savings will involve the entire vehicle, for example by using waste heat recovery.
 Another technological approach to reducing CO2 emissions is to use engines running on CNG or LNG.
+As a current trend, we also see hydrogen in the combustion engine in the near future, and thus a third concept in addition to battery-electric drive and fuel cell, which is expected to be classified as a “zero emission vehicle”.
 Providing a better carbon footprint, CO2 emissions can be reduced by up to twenty percent over diesel engines.
 Synthetic fuels from renewable energies also offer great potential as future energy sources.

 We are meeting the current challenges with virtual development processes and model-based development: this is where we are “best in class”.
 Our test facilities are high end: in Germany alone, IAV has over forty engine test benches (seven of them for heavy duty).
 In the USA, there are four engine test benches.
 Added to this are component test benches and special-purpose test benches, among others for turbochargers, injection systems and exhaust gas aftertreatment.